 In This Article

-What Is the Lesson Overview Page?
+About the Lesson Overview Page

 The lesson overview page is the landing page for all content where a variety of settings, actionable items, and learner data are displayed.
 Depending on the user's role and content or group permissions settings, the lesson overview page shows the information pertinent to the user's role.